Merkel camp eyes tie-up with Social Democrats, shuns Greens

 "We have held our ground in our euro policies.
 This must remain in the interests of Germany and of our future," he told the Leipziger Volkszeitung newspaper.

-The head of the European Parliament, German Social Democrat Martin Schulz, said he hoped the new government would implement an "intelligent" investment program to complement Berlin's insistence on fiscal rectitude.
+The head of the European Parliament, German Social Democrat Martin Schulz, said he hoped the new government would implement an "intelligent" investment programme to complement Berlin's insistence on fiscal rectitude.

 (Reporting by Annika Breidthardt; editing by Gareth Jones and Kevin Liffey)